AngeloSorte/Credit-Risk-Modeling-with-SQL-and-Machine-Learning/README.md

-# Credit Risk Modeling with SQL and Machine Learning
+# Banking Customer Risk Simulation with SQL and ML

 This project simulates a real-world banking pipeline using SQL and machine learning.